-The procure-to-pay matrix located at https://procuretopay.wm.edu/ outlines exceptions to competition and where appropriate exceptions to eVA.
+The procure-to-pay matrix located at https://procuretopay.wm.edu/ outlines exceptions to competition and where appropriate, exceptions to needing a purchase order for the transaction.

-Buyer Determination to not pursue competition in the best interest of the university: For purchases of goods and services not expected to exceed \$10,000, the University's procurement sourcing specialists may, in their discretion and with approval of the Chief Supply Chain Officer or Contracts Manager, place an order with a suggested source without seeking further competition.
-Determination to not pursue competition for goods and services over \$10,000 but not greater than \$200,000 may only be approved by the Chief Supply Chain Officers, or the AVP, Business Services & Organizational Excellence.
-A written justification will be maintained with the procurement records explaining why it was in the best interest of the university to not pursue competition.
+Procurement Officer Determination to not pursue competition in the best interest of the University: Determination to not pursue competition for goods and services over \$10,000 but not greater than \$200,000 may only be approved by the AVP of Supply Chain Services.
+A written justification will be maintained with the procurement records explaining why it was in the best interest of the university not to pursue competition.